Bassetlaw Museum 2026

 Underground reservoir

 Britain’s finest Victorian fresh water pumping station.
 Two James Watt beam engines with Lancashire boilers.
 Robey & Co. winding engine from Linby Colliery and 7.25 inch gauge steam operated miniature railway.
-Underground reservoir tours also available for an additional fee.
+Play area, café and underground reservoir tours also available (additional fee applies) at steam events.
 Please note the museum is not in Papplewick village.

 Operator: Papplewick Pumping Station Trust